Jesús María District, Lima: Landmarks

-The Edgardo Rebagliati Martins Hospital (shared with Lince district) one of the largest and busiest health centers in the country.
+The Edgardo Rebagliati Martins National Hospital (shared with Lince district) one of the largest and busiest health centers in the country.
 The district is also home to San Marcos University's Museum of Natural History, which was established in 1918 and houses important Peruvian fossils and the specimen collection of early Peruvian geographer and explorer, Antonio Raimondi.

 Other important medical centers within the district are the private Clĺnica San Felipe, and the national Police and Military Hospitals.

 The Universidad del Pacífico, one of the most prestigious universities in economy, is located in Jesús María, on Avenida Salaverry.
 Several renowned research institutions also have their offices in Jesus Maria, including the Instituto de Estudios Peruanos (IEP) and the Centro Peruano de Estudios Sociales (CEPES).
 The Derrama Magisterial -the public school teachers' social security administration-, the Lima Chamber of Commerce, and the Frecuencia Latina TV studios, the Embassy of Japan, the Embassy of Guatemala, the consulates of Belgium, Turkey, and Italy, and the Papal Nunciature, are all also located within district.
 Jesus Maria is also host to the yearly Lima International Book Fair.

-Climate

-Summer (January–April), high 26 to 30 °C, low 20 to 23 °C, sunny days with cloudy nights and early mornings.

-Winter (June–November) high 18 to 20 °C, low 14 to 16 °C, usually overcast with frequent fog.

-Humidity: 60% to 70% summer afternoons, 90% to 100% in winter and at night.